Fetal development begins soon after conception. Find out how your baby grows and develops during the first trimester.By Mayo Clinic Staff

 The sperm and egg unite in one of your fallopian tubes to form a one-celled entity called a zygote.
-If more than one egg is released and fertilized, you might have multiple zygotes.
+If more than one egg is released and fertilized or if the fertilized egg splits into two, you might have multiple zygotes.

-The zygote typically has 46 chromosomes — 23 from you and 23 from the father.
-These chromosomes help determine your baby's sex, traits such as eye and hair color, and, to some extent, personality and intelligence.
+The zygote typically has 46 chromosomes — 23 from the biological mother and 23 from the biological father.
+These chromosomes help determine your baby's sex and physical traits.

 Soon after fertilization, the zygote travels down the fallopian tube toward the uterus.
 At the same time, it will begin dividing to form a cluster of cells resembling a tiny raspberry — a morula.